Columbo season 1

 Here is a list of episodes from the first season of the American television detective series Columbo.

-Broadcast history
+Prior history and broadcast

-The season originally aired Wednesdays at 8:30-10:00 pm (EST) as part of The NBC Wednesday Mystery Movie.
+Prior to the broadcast of "Murder by the Book", NBC aired two pilots of the show, both with Falk as Columbo and writing by Richard Levinson & William Link.
+As a regular series for the first season, it originally aired Wednesdays at 8:30-10:00 pm (EST) as part of The NBC Wednesday Mystery Movie.

 DVD release

 The season was released on DVD by Universal Home Video.
 The DVD includes the two pilot movies: Prescription: Murder and Ransom for a Dead Man.